 - Lack-luster personality/lethargy/depression

 - Feed your pet smaller, more frequent meals.
-There is a food supplement known as PetAlive GlucoBalance which aides in pancreatic and liver functions.
-Smaller meals, plus the PetAlive, can potentially correct the problem, but a blood test from your pet’s vet is required to properly determine if this regime-change will have made a difference.
+There is a food supplement known as PetAlive GlucoBalance which aids in pancreatic and liver functions.
+Smaller meals, plus the PetAlive, can potentially correct the problem, but a blood test from your pet’s vet is required to properly determine if this regime change will have made a difference.
 Treats should be avoided, at this time, unless permitted by your dog’s doctor.

-- According to the College of Veterinary Medicine in Auburn, Alabama, if you suspect low blood-sugar and/or the possibility of an on-coming seizure and cannot see your dog’s vet within a very short period of time, there are ‘quick fix’, emergency solutions you can attempt at home.
+- According to the College of Veterinary Medicine in Auburn, Alabama, if you suspect low blood sugar and/or the possibility of an oncoming seizure and cannot see your dog’s vet within a very short period of time, there are ‘quick fix’, emergency solutions you can attempt at home.
 They include administering Karo syrup, cake icing, honey, fruit juices, colas, vanilla ice cream or Gatorade.
-About 1 teaspoon of these ‘quick-sugars’ can be given to small dogs; 2-3 teaspoons for medium dogs; and 2 Tablespoons for larger breeds.
-These specific foods are ‘fast-acting’ types of sugars and are absorbed quickly, unlike some other sugar foods that would perform too slowly.
+About 1 teaspoon of these ‘quick sugars can be given to small dogs; 2-3 teaspoons for medium dogs; and 2 Tablespoons for larger breeds.
+These specific foods are ‘fast-acting types of sugars and are absorbed quickly, unlike some other sugar foods that would perform too slowly.
 This begs the question: “What if my dog refuses to eat or drink anything?”
 So glad you asked— If your canine refuses to drink or eat, simply rub Karo syrup, for example, on his gum and it will absorb.
-Your pooch should respond within only a couple minutes.
+Your pooch should respond within only a couple of minutes.
 No liquid solutions should, ever, be poured directly into your dog’s mouth due to the possibility of inhalation into the lungs.

 - Your dog’s vet will, likely, prescribe insulin injections for your dog which would include a 1 or 2 injection per day dosage It’s very important to keep any insulin refrigerated.
 You will, also, need to consistently monitor your dog’s glucose level by using blood-test strips or a handheld glucometer.

 As an owner of a precious pet who is dealing with hypoglycemia, you are not alone!
-An estimated 1 in 500 canines develop diabetese each year.
+An estimated 1 in 500 canines develops diabetes each year.
 If diagnosed and treated early, your dog can lead a happy, healthy life with you and your family when given a lifestyle of consistent, necessary, caring intervention!

-Miss Carlson enjoys to write about many different topics.
-One topic she covers is insulin dependent diabetes and type 1 diabetes treatment.
+Miss Carlson enjoys writing about many different topics.
+One topic she covers is insulin-dependent diabetes and type 1 diabetes treatment.